kibook/s1kd-tools/INTRO.md

     The **s1kd-metadata** tool lists and edits S1000D metadata on CSDB objects.

     The **s1kd-ref** tool can be used to quickly insert references to other CSDB objects.

+    The **s1kd-sns** tool can be used to organize the CSDB using a given SNS structure.

     The **s1kd-transform** tool applies XSLT transformations to CSDB objects.